kimphys/DenseFuse.pytorch/README.md

 # Introduction

-This is a PyTorch implementation of [DenseFuse: A Fusion Approach to Infrared and Visible Images](https://ieeexplore.ieee.org/document/8580578).
+This repository is a PyTorch implementation of [DenseFuse: A Fusion Approach to Infrared and Visible Images](https://ieeexplore.ieee.org/document/8580578).
 You can see the original code in [here](https://github.com/hli1221/imagefusion_densefuse).
 I made their codes adaptive for the latest version of PyTorch(=1.6.0).

+# Features

+This repository has several features as follows

+* PyTorch implementation
+* Multi-GPU training
+* Support training/testing both 1-channel and 3-channel model
+* You can run demo with MS COCO-based pretrained model (.pt file)

+# Prerequisites

+* PyTorch
+* tqdm
+* pillow
+* numpy

 # How to train

+* It is enough to download [MS COCO dataset](https://cocodataset.org/#home) for training.
 * Set your training phase at args_fusion.py
 * For multi-GPU training, you should set parameters as follows,
 ```